quixio/quix-streams/docs/connectors/sinks/custom-sinks.md

     """
     This is a base class for all sinks.

-    Subclass it and implement its methods to create your own sink.
+    Subclass and implement its methods to create your own sink.

     Note that Sinks are currently in beta, and their design may change over time.
     """